alexcfv/url-shorter-bot/README.md

 grant execute on function execute_sql(text) to service_role;
 grant execute on function table_exists(text) to service_role;
+grant create, usage on schema public to service_role;
 ```

 It allows table creation via RPC: add functions for execute sql and check table exists.